Eagle Scout project helps keep China Camp fire-safe

 When it came time for Roman Dubrowski to settle on an Eagle Scout service project, the then-15-year-old from San Rafael turned to a place he loved: China Camp.

-“I didn’t know what I was going to do for my project for a really long time,” notes Roman, a tall, soft-spoken young man who joined Cub Scouts as a first-grader at Coleman Elementary in San Rafael.
+“I didn’t know what I was going to do for my project for a really long time,” notes Roman, a tall, soft-spoken young man who joined Cub Scouts as a first-grader at Coleman Elementary in San Rafael, and who continues participating with the Scouts today as a high school student.
 “I procrastinated for six months.”

 Roman’s troop leader stepped in, sending Roman a list of possible projects.
 There, Roman spied China Camp State Park.
 “That really stuck out to me,” he explains.
 “I had camped there and I really loved it.”
 Suggested projects at the park included building wooden boxes that could hold the park’s cache of heavy canvas fire hoses.
 The boxes would be mounted in strategic locations throughout the park.
 “I wanted to learn how to cut wood and do other carpentry skills,” adds Roman.

 Eagle Scout service project: the highest requirement in Boy Scouts of America, requiring the Scout to plan, develop, and give leadership to others.

 Once Roman had settled on a project, he needed someone to help him.
 Enter Jono Hale, a retired contractor and enthusiastic Friends of China Camp volunteer.
 Jono had done other carpentry projects for the park, such as rebuilding display kiosks at our trailheads, so helping Roman design and build the wooden fire-hose boxes was a natural fit.

 “Roman came in with a great attitude,” says Jono.
 “He didn’t have much experience, but he was sponge-like in his willingness to listen and learn.”